 The Writing Center offers a variety of workshops designed to support faculty in classrooms or students in organizations across the UCCS community.
 Take a look at the workshop catalog below to find which workshops best support your course plans.
 Please note that we are also happy to offer any of these workshops to student groups/organizations.
 Each interactive workshop is facilitated and led by Writing Center consultants.
 All workshops are one hour in length except the Writing Center Introduction, which is often paired with other workshops.
 To request a workshop, click the button at the bottom of this page, then fill out the Request a Workshop form.
 Please request workshops at least 2 weeks in advance to allow time for processing.

 Writing Center Introduction

-The Introduction to The Writing Center workshop is an overview of the services The Writing Center offers.
-This workshop is often given in conjunction with other workshops (e.g. WC Intro with Peer Response workshop).
+The Introduction to The Writing Center is an overview of the services The Writing Center offers.
+This presentation is often given in conjunction with workshops (e.g. WC Intro with Peer Response workshop).
 If instructors are seeking only a Writing Center Introduction, they may bring their class to the Center and do not have to submit a workshop request.

 Length: 15 minutes.